Meet Jim Ramsay

 Jim has been involved as counsel to many well-known developers and commercial lenders in the Okanagan in the last 35 years.
 He has provided legal guidance for the creation of a large number of very successful residential and commercial developments throughout the Okanagan region both on freehold and First Nations leasehold land.
 This would include all aspects of the property development from disclosure statement to statutory rights of way and covenants, negotiations with municipal authorities, consulting with developers’ advisors such as engineers and surveyors, to finalization of the registration process in the Land Title Office and sale of developed properties.

-In preparation for his eventual transition to full retirement in the next few years, Jim merged his practice and staff into Kelly Cairns’ practice at Thomas Butler LLP in December 2009.
-He remains in active part time practice at his Thomas Butler LLP office in Landmark II thereby providing continuity and support for his clients as Mr. Cairns gradually assumes full responsibility for the practice.
+In preparation for his eventual transition to full retirement, Jim merged his practice and staff into Kelly Cairns’ practice at Thomas Butler LLP in December 2009.

 In his spare time Jim is an avid snow skier in the winter and during the summer months he can be seen on a golf course, kayaking on a local lake, biking, or spending family time with his grandchildren.